CloudLabs-MOC/CloudLabs-SEED/Cryptography/PKI: Public Key Infrastructure/Public-Key-Infrastructure-(PKI)-Lab.md

 The Configuration File openssl.conf.
 In order to use OpenSSLto create certificates, you have to have a configuration file.
 The configuration file usually has an extension.cnf.
 It is used by three OpenSSL
-commands: ca,reqandx509.
-The manual page ofopenssl.conf can be found from online resources.
+commands: ca, req and x509.
+The manual page of openssl.conf can be found from online resources.
-By default,OpenSSL use the configuration file from /usr/lib/ssl/openssl.cnf.
+By default, OpenSSL use the configuration file from /usr/lib/ssl/openssl.cnf.
 Since we need to make changes to this file, we will copy it into our current directory, and instruct OpenSSL to use this copy instead.
 The [CA_default] section of the configuration file shows the default setting that we need to prepare.